All Products

 After an API is published to API Gateway, callers must use the credentials of an authorized app to access it.
-This topic describes the entire process of preparing to call an API, from creating an app, granting authorization, and choosing an authentication method to obtaining credentials and making calls using an SDK.
+The process covers creating an app, granting authorization, choosing an authentication method, obtaining credentials, and making calls through an SDK.

 Prerequisite